-Use these simple diet adjustments to shift fat at speed.
+Use these simple diet adjustments to shift fat at light speed.

 DAY 1: Ditch Grains